tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 I can’t.

 Here’s another test.
-Close your eyes (not yet! finish this sentence first) and try to remember, what color does your color scheme uses for class names?
+Close your eyes (not yet! finish this sentence first) and try to remember, what color does your color theme uses for class names?

 Can you?

-If the answer for both questions is “no”, then your color scheme is _not functional_.
+If the answer for both questions is “no”, then your color theme is _not functional_.
 It might give you comfort (as in—I feel safe.
 If it’s highlighted, it’s probably code) but you can’t use it as a tool.
-You might as well use all black text on all white background.
+It doesn’t _help_ you.

 What’s the solution?
-Have an absolute minimum of colors that can all fit in your head at once.
-For example, my color scheme, Alabaster, only uses four:
+Have an absolute minimum of colors.
+So little that they all fit in your head at once.
+For example, my color theme, Alabaster, only uses four:

 - Green for strings
 - Purple for constants